byuitechops/canvas-get-scaled-courses/README.md

 # canvas-get-scaled-courses
-A snippet of code to get the scaled courses for pathway and online
+A snippet of code to get the scaled courses for pathway and online.
+After running the code, a csv with the scaled courses will be added to the current working directory.

 ## Setup
 First run the following command: